 Recording Connection Audio Engineering School: Direct Access to the Music Industry

 The primary difference between the Recording Connection Audio Engineering School and other audio programs is where the training actually takes place.
-While most audio engineering schools set up their own training facilities in on-campus classrooms and studios, the Recording Connection offers its students direct access to the music industry by placing them as apprentices in actual recording studios.
+While most audio engineering schools set up their own training facilities in on-campus classrooms and studios, the Recording Connection offers its students direct access to the music industry by placing them as externs in actual recording studios.

 To be clear, there are a great many colleges and trade schools that now offer courses in audio engineering and music production, and many of these do a fair job teaching the technical skills of production.
 However, on a foundational level, most of these schools are missing the point, because education alone is not enough to launch a career in the field of music recording.
 The music industry is a dynamic, relationship-based business, one in which prior work experience and inside connections are literally more valuable than any degree or a diploma.
 This is a business where who you know is just as important as what you know—if not more so.

 The problem is that by training students on campus, most traditional audio engineering programs rob their students of the opportunities to connect to the music industry itself.
 Students who have no connections or experience are far less likely to get hired than those people who do have connections and experience—regardless of whether the person in question holds a degree or not.
 Thus, many of the graduates from these schools wind up unable to find work in the music industry, their tuition money effectively wasted.